-The city planning and development water services director is authorized to maintain and, update and make corrections to the Kansas City Natural Resource Map to ensure its accuracy.
-MapWhen map updates add stream reaches or otherwise propose to or have the affecteffect of expanding the land area affected by the stream buffer regulations of this article must, the water services director shall cause all affected owners to be noticed in the same manner as zoning map amendments (See 88-515-04).
+The water services director is authorized to maintain, update and make corrections to the Kansas City Natural Resource Map to ensure its accuracy.
+When map updates add stream reaches or otherwise propose to or have the effect of expanding the land area affected by the stream buffer regulations of this article, the water services director shall cause all affected owners to be noticed in the same manner as zoning map amendments (See 88-515-04).